maucaro/gcpvmsnap/README.md

 Google App Engine Node.js project that creates periodic (cron-based) snapshots of VM's persistent disks.
 Periodic purges of old snapshots is also supported.

+Cloud Run is another deployment option in conjunction with Cloud Scheduler, which would need to be set up manually.

 ### Description

 cron.yaml is used to set the cron schedule.
 Documentation can be found here: https://cloud.google.com/appengine/docs/standard/nodejs/scheduling-jobs-with-cron-yaml